WHAT IS A CONTENT MANAGER?

-In other publications we have already told you about what content marketing is and what it is for.
-A Content Manager is precisely the person who creates, organizes and publishes this information in blogs and social networks.
-This is a little-recognized profession, as it is still believed that the job of the content manager is simply to write.
-Today we are going to show you what a Content Manager is and their role in the marketing world.
+In other posts, we talked about what content marketing is and what it is for.
+A content manager is a person who creates, organizes, and publishes information in blogs and social networks.
+This is a misunderstood profession, as it is still believed that the job of the content manager is simply to write.
+In this post, we show you what a content manager is and their role in the marketing world.

 DEFINITION OF CONTENT MANAGER

-This professional is the one who manages the contents of a company.
-It can be he who also creates them or someone else who is responsible for their creation.
-In any case, the Content Manager is the content juggler.
-His job is to create, position, publish and share publications based on a marketing strategy defined by the company.
+This professional manages the content marketing of a company.
+They may be responsible for writing blog posts or overseeing a team of content marketers.
+In any case, the content manager has to wear many hats.
+Their job is to create, position, publish and share articles based on a marketing strategy defined by the company.

-As mentioned before, a Content Manager does not have to be a copy or a copywriter (although sometimes it is the same person).
+As mentioned before, a content manager does not have to be a copywriter (although sometimes it is the same person).
 The main differences between these two professionals are:

 HOW A CONTENT MANAGER WORKS

 To do this, the content manager is in permanent contact and communication with the marketing department.
-In the many meetings they have to be clear:
+They need to have clear objectives in team meetings:

-- The goal to reach with a specific marketing strategy.
+- The goal to utilize a specific marketing strategy

 - The target audience towards which the commercial actions of the company will be oriented.
 This is where you can even define the profile of the buyer

-- The type of content needed to attract the attention of the audience.
+- The type of content needed to attract attention from the target audience

-- The creation of a publication calendar that includes both the periodicity and the online sites on which they will be published.
+- The creation of a publication calendar that includes when content will be published for online sites

-After these first contacts and decisions, the content manager meets with his team of editors to transmit them:
+After this process, the content manager meets with his team of editors to brief them:

 All this work must be carried out by the content manager through continuous supervision and coordination of the editorial team.
 Finally, a good content manager must always be measuring and implementing the results generated by its publications.

-WHAT IS A CMS AND ITS ADVANTAGES FOR THE CONTENT MANAGER?
+WHAT IS A CMS?
+HOW IS IT HELPFUL FOR THE CONTENT MANAGER?

-A Content Manager System or CMS is an essential software for many content managers.
-Its operation is really simple, which allows anyone without programming knowledge to handle it perfectly.
+A Content Management System or CMS is essential software for many content managers.
+Its operation is really simple, which allows anyone without programming knowledge to easily use it.

-This content tool makes the content manager's job much easier.
 Each CMS is specific to a type of online site.
-There are CMSs for web pages, for blogs, for social networks, etc. Each professional has to choose the Content Manager System that best suits their work needs.
+There are CMS's for web pages, blogs, social networks, etc. Each professional has to choose the content management system that best suits their work needs.

 The main advantages of using a well-adapted CMS are:

-- It allows the control of different aspects that improve considerably the SEO positioning, as well as the indexation.
+- It allows the control of many variables that can improve SEO rankings, as well as the indexation.

-- It has a high degree of customization and can be adapted to the requirements of the website or blog.
+- It has a high degree of customization and can be adapted to the requirements of a website or blog.
 In other words, it allows new functions and uses to be added as the need arises.
-In fact, around CMS there is a large community of users working to improve this software for content management.
+There is a large CMS community of users working to improve this software for content management

-- Its security protocols and encryption are constantly updated which makes CMS a fairly secure tool for the company.
+- Security protocols and encryption features are constantly updated which makes CMS a fairly secure tool for a company

-In order to carry out a good content strategy it is essential that the content manager does not fall into certain errors that can ruin the business objectives:
+In order to carry out a good content strategy, it is essential that the content manager does not make certain mistakes that may prevent them from achieving business objectives:

-- Work without a previously organized content calendar.
+- Not utilizing an organized content calendar.
 Without dates, deadlines or an organization, it will be difficult to hold the content marketing team accountable and provide value to the target audience.

-- Perform a SEO positioning full of keywords oriented more to satisfy search engines such as Google than our own customers.
+- Creating an SEO strategy full of keywords oriented more to satisfy search engines such as Google than your own customers.
 Think about what your audience wants and orientate publications based on their most used keywords.

-- Create content and not measure its scope.
-In a marketing strategy such as this one, it is extremely important to constantly check the reactions generated by the publications.
-If the content manager is not able to measure the results of his own content strategy, all the rest of the work will have been wasted.
-We may be investing time and money in publications that aren't really useful to the company.
+- Creating content and not measure its scope.
+In a marketing strategy, it is extremely important to constantly check the results generated by the publications.
+If the content manager is not able to measure the results of his own content strategy, they will not be able to adapt and make effective changes when necessary.
+They may be investing time and money in publications that aren't really useful to the company.

 The role of the content manager is fundamental for companies and their marketing departments.
 Hopefully, you can take actions with these tips and start implementing an effective content marketing strategy.